 1. Strong Encryption & Newest Protocols

-The first criterion that the provider must have is strong encryption.
-By that, we mean 256-bit AES encryption which is the backbone of every quality VPN.
-This is the strongest level of encryption currently available and is also used by numerous government bodies.
+The first box that the provider must check is strong encryption.
+By that, we mean 256-bit AES or GCM encryption, the backbone of every quality VPN.
+This is the strongest encryption and is also used by government bodies.
+For example, the US military uses the same encryption to protect its confidential data.

-They include OpenVPN, IKEv2, WireGuard, Lightway, NordLynx, and older protocols like IPSec, PPTP, and SSTP.
-Logically, for a VPN to be safe, it must have the latest and greatest protocols.
-We recommend providers with the first five protocols we mentioned.
-To repeat, they include:
+It’s also used by banks that require cutting-edge security.
+VPNs use different protocols for encrypting your traffic and routing it through a secure tunnel.
+They include OpenVPN, IKEv2, WireGuard, Lightway Turbo, NordLynx, and older ones like IPSec, PPTP, and SSTP.
+For a VPN to be safe, it must have the latest protocols.

-- OpenVPN
+- OpenVPN (traditional VPN protocol)

-- IKEv2
+- IKEv2 (reliable alternative to OpenVPN)

-- NordLynx (NordVPN’s protocol)
+- NordLynx (NordVPN’s unique protocol based on WireGuard)

 2. Zero-Logging Policy (Privacy-Friendly Jurisdiction)

-No-log VPNs are usually based in privacy-friendly jurisdictions such as the British Virgin Islands, Panama, Bulgaria, Romania, Malaysia, and many others.
+No-log VPNs are usually based in privacy-friendly jurisdictions such as the British Virgin Islands, Panama, Bulgaria, Romania, Malaysia, and others.
 Privacy-unfriendly jurisdictions are the ones inside the 5/9/14 Eyes alliance, such as the US, the UK, Canada, Australia, and Western Europe.

-Regardless, a no-log VPN must NOT store information like:
+Regardless, a no-log VPN must not store information like:

-- Your IP address
+- Originating IP address

-- DNS requests
+- DNS requests (also known as DNS queries)

 - Connection logs